giovabattelli/BattleShip/README.md

 - Port: 35001

 ### How can I implement my own AI player?
 Currently the AI player just chooses random positions to target on the opponent's board.
 If you want to implement your own AI shot choosing, edit the `takeArtificialPlayerShots` function in `Board.java`.
 [Here](https://github.com/giovabattelli/server-battleship/blob/56f2e256d0d78ce86f8c916f789b7d0aede0327e/src/main/java/model/Board.java#L94) is a link to the function definition.
+The function is called using the opponents board object, so in your implementation make sure you're not cheating and checking if a coordinate is populated with a ship!

 ```java
 public List<Coord> takeArtificialPlayerShots(int shots, Random random) {